A peer group mentoring programme for church leaders

 These are not four distinct things – rather four ways of saying much the same thing.

-In terms of their program, we encourage our linked churches to have three priorities:
+In terms of their programme, we encourage our linked churches to have three priorities:

 1. Main gatherings (probably on Sundays) which are life-changing experiences for all who come